mzrnsh/ohsostatic-jekyll/_posts/2022-10-31-how-to-use-tailwind-css-with-jekyll-on-github-pages.md

 You can now commit this file and push this and all previous changes to GitHub.

-Because the repository now includes this workflow, pushing to the `main` branch will trigger a custom build instead of a standard one, and the generated `_site` directory will be pushed to the `gh-pages` branch.
+Since your repository now includes the above workflow, pushing to the `main` branch will trigger a custom build instead of a standard one, and the generated `_site` directory will be pushed to the `gh-pages` branch.

 A couple notes about that branch: